SagarXdev23/SagarXdev23/README.md

 ## About

-I am a computer science student focused on **Java-based backend development** with a strong emphasis on
+I am a computer science student focused on **Java-based backend development**, with strong emphasis on
-**data structures, problem solving, and writing clean, maintainable code**.
+**data structures, problem-solving, and writing clean, maintainable code**.

-I prefer clarity over cleverness and consistency over shortcuts.
-My goal is to build solid fundamentals and grow into a reliable software engineer through real projects and daily practice.
+I believe in building **solid fundamentals**, keeping systems simple, and improving through consistent daily effort rather than shortcuts or hype.

 ---